RoundTable: Investigating Group Decision-Making Mechanism in Multi-Agent Collaboration: Decentralized MAS

-Unanimous, majority and plurality voting are \textit{one-vote mechanisms}, where agents only choose the best candidate from the list; rated, ranked and cumulative voting are \textit{score-based mechanisms}, which ask a nuanced, gradient preference over candidates.
+To investigate the impact of different voting rules in multi-agent collaboration, we compare the following six voting rules: Unanimous, majority and plurality voting, where agents only choose the best candidate from the list (\textit{discrete voting rules}); rated, ranked and cumulative voting, which ask a nuanced, gradient preference over candidates (\textit{preference voting rules}).\footnote{Mathematical definitions and prompt texts are presented in Appendix \ref{app:social_choice}.}